gleechi/gleechi.github.io/pages/1.0.0/unity/faqs.md

 * [Mesh not readable](#mesh-not-readable) error, or
 * The objects are runtime spawned and were not exported correctly in [Prepare project](unity_component_vgbakingclient.1.0.0.html#step-2-preparation) step.

+## Sensor Recording and Replaying

+### Can I use another avatar different from avatar used for recording to replay recorded sensor data?

+Yes and no. You can always replay recorded sensor data on any avatar's hands since [what is recorded](sensor_record_replay.1.0.0.html#what-is-recorded-exactly) is the sensor data that applies to any hand.
+However you can not guaranttee creating same interactive behaviors.
+This is because if hands are of different skeleton or size, its relative pose w.r.t the objects will result in, for example, different grasp synthesized or even no grasp synthesized.

 ## Common Unity Error Messages

 ### "Root actors empty"